vime-js/vime/plan/ui-patterns.md

 If a functional component contains logic for multiple states then multiple `<slot />` elements can be used.
 For example, a Toggle might have a `on` and `off` state which would translate to `<slot name="on" />` and `<slot name="off" />`.
 Both slots should be rendered to enable the consumer to style transitions between states.
-The toggle could apply the `vm-hidden` CSS class to the root light DOM element in either the `on` or `off` slot depending on which should be currently visible.
+The toggle could apply the `vmHidden` CSS class to the root light DOM element in either the `on` or `off` slot depending on which should be currently visible.